 There is a moratorium on this policy impacting current ASAA activities until 2024/25.
-Classifications (including tiers and categories) for fall sports (golf, cross country, football, volleyball) will not be subject to the new policy until the December 2023 APM, and for winter & spring sports (wrestling, curling, basketball, cheerleading, badminton, team handball, rugby sevens, rugby xv, track & field) until the June 2024 AGM.
+Classifications (including tiers and categories) for fall sports (golf, cross country, football, volleyball) will not be subject to the new policy until the December 2023 APM, and for winter & spring sports (wrestling, curling, basketball, badminton, team handball, rugby, track & field) until the June 2024 AGM.
 Championship status for fall sports will not be subject to the policy until the 2024 APM and for winter & spring sports until the 2025 AGM.

-7. New Activities
+8. New Activities